 Using the following procedures, the entire IQ electrical system can be tested without major disassembly of the vehicle.
+See following WARNING.

 • If wires are removed or replaced, make sure wiring and wire harness is properly routed and secured.
 Failure to properly route and secure wiring could result in vehicle malfunction, property damage, personal injury, or death.